Skip to main content

 uv run pytest tests/path/to/test.py

-4. Review the diff yourself — agents can introduce subtle issues such as unused imports, overly broad exception handling, unnecessary refactors, or hallucinated APIs.
-A human review of the final diff is always required.
+3. Review the diff yourself - agents can introduce subtle issues such as overly broad exception handling, unnecessary refactors, hallucinated APIs, or redundant comments.
+A human review of the final diff is always required and a basic courtesy to the maintainers.

 Disclosure